rodrigoharancibia/EpilineBV1/README.md

  # EpilineB
-    Epibline  is a pipeline to select B cell epitopes for constructing multi-epitopes protein to be applied to immunodiagnostics
+    Epibline  is a pipeline to select B cell epitopes for constructing multi-epitope protein to be applied to immunodiagnostics